astrapi69/gen-tree/README.md

 Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of gen-tree:

-Than you can add the dependency to your dependencies:
+Then you can add the dependency to your dependencies:

     <properties>
             ...